-The Honors Program provides serious and highly motivated students with a unique set of intellectual and educational opportunities.
+The University Honors Program provides serious and highly motivated students with a unique set of intellectual and educational opportunities.
 Students in any academic major may participate in the program.
 Indeed, Honors seeks to enhance your university experience, not to replace it.
 Students may choose from Honors versions of their departments' most popular freshman and sophomore courses often taught in smaller groups.
 The reduced size of these classes (15-20 students usually) encourages an intimate, intensive, and stimulating learning experience.
 Honors also offers special Honors courses given by dedicated Honors faculty.
 These courses are frequently cross-listed with others that can be used as electives in your curriculum.
 Honors students can also take a contract to a non-Honors course they wish to investigate and can earn Honors' credit for that course.
 These contracts allow them to weave their own, individualized education.

 Benefits for Students During Metriculation: